 People just needed it to be explained in a clear, practical way.

-What you’ll find at Keeping the Past is shaped by that experience.
+Everything at Keeping the Past is shaped by that experience.

 A preservation-first approach based on real archival practice